oracle/oracle-database-operator/docs/sidb/README.md

 ```

 #### Rollback
-You can roll back to a prior database version by specifying the old image in the `image` field of the **[config/samples/sidb/singleinstancedatabase_patch.yaml](../../config/samples/sidb/singleinstancedatabase_patch.yaml)** file, and applying it by the following command:
+You can roll back to a prior database version by specifying the old image in the `image` field of the **[`config/samples/sidb/singleinstancedatabase_patch.yaml`](../../config/samples/sidb/singleinstancedatabase_patch.yaml)** file, and applying it using the following command:

 ```bash
 kubectl apply -f singleinstancedatabase_patch.yaml